nithinmanayilghub/HiDevs-Cohort-1/Week-2/README.md

 Before running the chatbot, make sure you have all the necessary packages installed.
 Use the following commands to set up the environment:

 `pip install -r requirements.txt`

+## Architecture Overview
+The Customer Support Chatbot architecture leverages conversational AI models with a robust retrieval-augmented generation (RAG) pipeline, which ensures responses are accurate and context-aware.
+Below is an outline of the core components and workflow.

+### Architecture Pipeline Summary

+#### 1. Document Loading and Preprocessing

+Loads PDFs, manuals, and product catalogs from the provided knowledge base.
+Splits content into chunks using the CharacterTextSplitter for better indexing.
+Non-English texts are filtered out using langdetect.

+#### 2. Vectorization and Indexing

+Converts processed text into vector embeddings using HuggingFace Embeddings.
+Stores embeddings in a Chroma vector database for efficient retrieval.
+Retrieval Chain Design

+#### 3. Retrieval Chain Design
+Uses Conversational Retrieval Chains to query the vector store.
+The retriever utilizes Maximal Marginal Relevance (MMR) to return the most relevant documents.

+#### 4. Retrieval Chain DesignFew-Shot Prompting

+A prompt template is designed to guide responses.
+Templates include contextual examples for resolving product-specific issues (e.g., product troubleshooting, refund requests).

+#### 5. Model Deployment

+The chatbot employs the Zephyr 7B model from HuggingFace for text generation.
+Responses are shaped by previous interactions using ConversationBufferMemory.
+Chat Interface using Gradio

+A Gradio interface enables seamless interaction between users and the chatbot.
+The interface runs on a shared public link for easy testing and deployment.